 which is a unique blend of science fiction and philosophy rooted in the complex Mauritanian cultural tradition.

-I am currently translating a six-book series called Elfie by French author Gabrielle Dubois.
+My latest translation is a six-book series called Elfie by French author Gabrielle Dubois.

 This exciting and romantic adventure follows Elfie on her quest for happiness, love, and above all freedom

 in the fascinating yet sexist world of the late 19th century.

 Click here for a behind-the-scenes look at our collaboration on Elfie!

 I look forward to hearing from you about your French to English translation project!